Wallabies in NZ: controlling their numbers

 - Building fences to slow the spread of wallabies.

-- Improving wallaby detection and control.
+- Improving wallaby detection and control methods.

 Note that Kawau Island in the Hauraki Gulf is home to parma, dama, swamp, and brush-tailed rock wallabies.
 These wallabies cannot spread so they are not part of the programme.